valvenya/Pokedex/README.md

 WebAPI based on Pokemon games.

-Includes getting information about Pokemon (species), Pokemon moves, calculating pokemon move damage.
+Includes getting information about Pokemon (species), Pokemon moves.

 You can also save (and retrieve) info about Pokemon you have.